rickballard/CoCivium/CONGRUENCE_HEART_C99_20250719.md

 <!-- status: stub; target: 150+ words -->
 # Congruence Heart

-This file defines the emotional, ethical, and energetic center of the CoCivium framework.
+This file defines the emotional, ethical, and energetic center of the CoCivium™ framework.

 ## Purpose

 The Congruence Heart is a metaphorical engine and an operational design philosophy.

-It ensures that all Civic, Technological, and Interpersonal instruments within CoCivium remain tethered to coherence, reciprocity, humility, and emergence.
+It ensures that all Civic, Technological, and Interpersonal instruments within CoCivium™ remain tethered to coherence, reciprocity, humility, and emergence.

 ## Heartbeat Design